Best Waterfalls Near Toronto To Hike

 Parking is in high demand.
 The cost is $5 and is limited.
 On busy days, a by-law officer will ticket vehicles that are not parked in proper spots or did not pay for parking.

-At only 10 metres tall, this isn’t the biggest waterfall around, but this powerful waterfall is on an amazing section of the Bruce Trail.
+At only 10 metres tall, this isn’t the biggest waterfall, but this powerful waterfall is on a fantastic section of the Bruce Trail.
 It’s a steep hill and there are a lot of steps on this portion of the hike, so it’s a good glute workout!

 I took my kids on a tour of some of the above-mentioned waterfalls.
 Check out the video below!

-I’m so grateful to live in this part of Ontario where all of this beauty is a short car ride away.
-Hope you feel inspired to check some of these waterfalls close to Toronto in the future.
+I’m so grateful to live in this part of Ontario, where all of this beauty is a short car ride away.
+I hope you feel inspired to visit some of these waterfalls close to Toronto in the future.

 I had no idea Toronto was such a waterfall haven!
 What a great collection… this could keep you busy for quite some time.
 And I thought Toronto was just a big city!
 Ha!
 Thanks for putting all of this together and sharing it!